 This winter, consider getting your council involved in this great program.
 You can order coats by going on Supplies Online.
 Another option that your council can pursue is to run a parish/community-wide coat drive.
 Make sure to get information out to your community early enough to bring in the coats so that they can be distributed before the winter season is in full force.
 There will be a State Council Drive in each Diocese in Nebraska.
 Plans are to have a host Council with neighboring councils assisting along with some State Officers and DD's.
-These will be held during October 2024.
+These will be held in the month of October 2025